 If you haven’t already, get some stamps.
 If there’s not a nearby post office, you can order them online from USPS or Amazon, or pick them up at some grocery, drug or office supply stores.

 There is zero need to have a big reason or special occasion to write a card or letter.
-Here are some tips from our Hallmark writers:
+Here are some tips for card and letter writing from our Hallmark writers:

 - Open it up.
 Start with “dear” or even “dearest.”
 Or try “hi” or “hello” or the old-school charm of “greetings.”
 Add the recipient’s name and you’re off!

 - Say why you’re writing.
 If you’re sending a greeting card that already explains it, skip this step.
 Otherwise, let the recipient know what got you thinking of them today.